Chalk this up for another reason why you chose Harvard over Princeton: the possibility of living in a mobile home for a year.

 Poe Court residents, although initially skeptical of the idea, now say they could not be happier with their decision to spend sophomore year in the plain but comparatively luxurious trailers.

 "They are awesome," and sophomore resident Kristin Henderson, who lives with three other classmates.
-"All of my friends are totally jealous now"
+"All of my friends

 And non-residents, who initially scoffed at the idea of trailer dorms in the must of their Gothie wonderland, are now regretting their decision to remain in the traditional dorms.